softonic/laravel-transactional-event-publisher/README.md

 `softonic/laravel-transactional-event-publisher` has a [PHPUnit](https://phpunit.de) test suite and a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).

-To run the tests, run the following command from the project folder.
+To run the tests and php-cs-fixer, run the following command from the project folder.

 ``` bash
 $ docker-compose run test